vuestorefront/vue-storefront/packages/core/docs/core/use-wishlist.md

 `useWishlist` composition API function is responsible, as its name suggests, for interactions with a wishlist in your eCommerce.
 This function returns the following values:

-- `wishlist` - the main data object that contains wishlist structure in platform-specific structure
+- `wishlist` - the main data object that contains wishlist structure in the platform-specific structure

 <Content slot-key="wishlist-interface" />